-Check out all of these taco shop dramatic play ideas.
-Transform your dramatic play center into a taco restaurant or taco truck that your kids will love.
+Use these ideas and hacks to transform your dramatic play center into a taco restaurant or taco truck that your kids will love.

-I love browsing through craft supply stores to find ideas for learning activities.
-When I decided to create a taco shop dramatic play center, I had a blast finding materials to use as props.
-Here are some ideas that you can use to create a taco restaurant or taco truck dramatic play area for your kids.
+Now I enjoy finding unexpected materials to use in learning activities.
+I had a blast finding materials to use as props for a taco shop.
+I’m excited to share my ideas so that you can create a taco restaurant or taco truck dramatic play area for your kids.

 Do you want to have crispy tacos in your taco shop?
 You can make crispy taco shells with craft foam or stiff felt.
 Trace and cut a circle and fold the shell in half.